Why Bariatric Surgery for Weight Loss?

 Restriction limits the amount of food you can eat.
 Whether it is a gastric banding device around the stomach or the surgically-created, smaller stomach pouch that is created in both the gastric bypass and the gastric sleeve, restriction ensures that the patient feels satisfied with less food.

 Malabsorption limits the number of calories and nutrients your body can absorb.
 During malabsorptive procedures, the surgeon reroutes the small intestine so that fewer calories and nutrients are absorbed.

-Patients who undergo bariatric surgery, either laparoscopic gastric bypass, the laparoscopic gastric banding or the laparoscopic gastric sleeve, experience significant weight loss after surgery.
-All three operations decrease the size of the functional stomach, causing an individual to feel full faster.
+Patients who undergo bariatric surgery, either laparoscopic gastric bypass or the laparoscopic gastric sleeve, experience significant weight loss after surgery.
+Both operations decrease the size of the functional stomach, causing an individual to feel full faster.
 This lowers the amount of food that one consumes and can significantly lower the number of calories consumed.